Generating Less Certain Adversarial Examples Improves Robust Generalization: Decreasing Adversarial Certainty Helps Robust Generalization

-Motivated by the findings in Section~\ref{section: adversarial training generates overconfident examples}, we propose a novel \emph{\textbf{E}xtragradient-type method to explicitly \textbf{D}ecrease \textbf{A}dversarial \textbf{C}ertainty} (EDAC), which searches for models with lower adversarial certainty by involving an extragradient step~\cite{MLZFCP19,ZY20} in each training iteration to improve robust generalization.\footnote{Our work is mainly supported by intuitive explanation and empirical evidence.
-Regarding rigorous theoretical analysis, we think it would be a non-trivial task as both the training and testing distributions of adversarial examples are dynamically changed during adversarial training, which is a clear difference from the standard supervised machine learning regime.
-We view it as an interesting future work and plan to investigate it under simplified settings as the next step, e.g., optimization with a single iteration on a robust-overfitting model.} More specifically, EDAC aims to solve the following optimization problem to encourage models to generate less certain adversarial examples:
+Previous sections illustrate why decreasing the certainty of adversarial inputs used for adversarial training is beneficial for robust generalization.
+To further validate our hypothesis, this section proposes a novel method to explicitly \emph{\textbf{D}ecrease \textbf{A}dversarial \textbf{C}ertainty} (DAC) based on adversarial training.
+In particular, DAC is designed to find less certain adversarial examples that are used to improve robust generalization, which aims to solve the following optimization problem:

-where $\cS_{tr}$ is the clean training dataset, $\cA$ denotes a specific attack method (e.g., the PGD-Attack $\cA_{\mathrm{pgd}}$), and $\mathcal{C}(\theta)$ represents the feasible search region for $\theta'$.
-Here, $\theta'$ can be understood as a function of $\theta$ which we aim to optimize in Equation \ref{eq:EDAC optimization formulation}.
-We remark that imposing the constraint of $\cC(\theta)$ is necessary since adversarial certainty should be optimized towards that of testing examples to increase the training-testing similarity of predicted label distributions, whereas unconstrained optimization will cause $\theta'$ deviating too much from the initial $\theta$, inducing a negative impact on robust generalization (see Figure \ref{subfigure: correlation} for more results and discussions regarding the design choice of the constraint set).
+$\cS_{tr}$ is the clean training dataset, $\cA$ denotes a specific attack method (e.g., PGD attacks $\cA_{\mathrm{pgd}}$), and $\mathcal{C}(\theta)$ represents the feasible search region for $\theta'$.
+We remark that imposing the constraint of $\cC(\theta)$ is necessary, because the goal of DAC is to improve robust generalization of adversarial training, instead of merely obtaining adversarial certainty as low as possible.
+Without such a constraint, minimizing adversarial certainty will cause $\theta'$ to significantly deviate from the initial $\theta$.
+This will render the adversarial examples generated with respect to $\theta'$ less useful, thereby inducing a negative impact on robust generalization (see Figure~\ref{subfigure: correlation} and our correlation analysis for more discussions regarding the design choice of imposing such a constraint set).

-Directly solving the min-max-min problem specified in Equation~\ref{eq:EDAC optimization formulation} is challenging due to the non-convex nature of the optimization and the implicit definition of $\cC(\theta)$, thus we resort to gradient-based methods for an approximate solver.
-To be more specific, we take the $(t+1)$-th iteration of adversarial training as an example to illustrate our design of EDAC.
-Given a set of clean training examples $\cS_{tr}$, a specific attack method $\attack$, and a classification model $\model$, our EDAC method can be formulated as a two-step optimization for the $(t+1)$-th iteration:
+Directly solving the min-max-min problem introduced in Equation~(\ref{eq:DAC optimization formulation}) is challenging, due to the non-convex nature of the optimization and the implicit definition of $\cC(\theta)$.
+Thus, we resort to gradient-based methods for an approximate solver.
+To be more specific, we take the $t$-th iteration of adversarial training as an example to illustrate our design of DAC.
+Given a set of clean training examples $\cS_{tr}$, a specific attack method $\attack$, and a classification model $\model$, our DAC method can be formulated as a two-step optimization: